Lynne Moody: Other ventures

 In the 1990s, Moody participated in public service radio spots for Africare to help improve the livelihood of Africans, along with fellow Roots cast members Georg Stanford Brown and Louis Gossett Jr.

 Personal life

-Moody never married and has one child.
-Moody gave birth to a daughter on December 10, 1964, whom she gave up for adoption.
-In June 2018, Moody was reunited with her daughter, named Lisa Wright.
-Wright found Moody by doing a 23andMe DNA test with the aid of Moody's brother.
-Prior to being reunited with her daughter, Moody spent years searching for her daughter even enlisting the help of Alex Haley.
+Moody has a daughter, Lisa Wright.
+Wright found Moody by doing a 23andMe DNA test and with the aid of Moody's brother.
+Prior to being reunited with her daughter, Moody spent years searching for her daughter, even enlisting the help of Alex Haley.